EmilyBartman/ADS_Group4_Final_Project_Repo/README.md

 # Project Description:
 ## Objectives
 Our problem is that movie ratings are too retroactive.
 We will create a dependable movie ratings prediction model to set movie makers’ and audience members' expectations upon the release of a new film, before the critics.

 ## Usefulness
 This application will be useful for two primary reasons: (1) rating expectations impact film financing, and (2) rating expectations impact audience willingness to attend.
-While researching some applications showed current ratings like RottenTomatoes, IMDb, and Metacritic, but they do not show predictions of movie ratings.
+While researching current movie rating applications, most showed current ratings like RottenTomatoes, IMDb, and Metacritic created by viewers, but do not show predictions of movie ratings created by prediction models.
 However, there were many articles about utilizing prediction models with no application being created to interact with and allow usage of the models.
 Below are some of these articles:

 - [New Tomatometer Scores: Latest Ratings on Movies and Shows | Rotten Tomatoes](https://editorial.rottentomatoes.com/article/tomatometer-scores/)
 - [Predict Movie Rating | Data Science Blog (nycdatascience.com)](https://nycdatascience.com/blog/student-works/web-scraping/movie-rating-prediction/)